strangelove-ventures/poa/README.md

 # - --unsafe flag allows for bypassing the 30% max change per block
 poad tx poa set-power [validator] [amount] [--unsafe]

-# (admin) Update the module params (admins list)
+# (admin) Update the PoA module params
 # - admins is a comma separated list of bech32 addresses
 # - any admin can modify the list at any time
 # - there must be at least one admin in the list at all times
+# - allow-graceful-exit is a bool to allow validators to force remove themselves from the set.
-poad tx poa update-params admin1,admin2,admin3,...
+poad tx poa update-params admin1,admin2,admin3,... allow-graceful-exit

 # (admin) Update the staking module params
 # - unbondingTime is the time that a validator must wait to unbond (ex: 336h)